guyrosin/event_driven_qe/README.md

 - Run `trec_search.py` to perform retrieval with or without query expansion and evaluate, after setting the relevant parameters (model paths, dataset, QE method, etc.).

+## Pretrained Word Embeddings
+The word embeddings used in the paper can be downloaded from [here](https://karpef.cs.technion.ac.il/index.php/s/YA3G3iqDZyagnFH/download).

+The embeddings were created using [Gensim](https://github.com/RaRe-Technologies/gensim).
+Each model is based on data from a single year of the New York Times, and is then enriched with events from Wikipedia.
+There are 38 models in total, for the years of 1981-2018.

 ## Dependencies

 - Python 3.7